 - Cocaeta doesn’t accept credit cards.
 See?
 I told you the truth on Facebook!

 I must admit I was doubtful.
 I wanted to write a post about la Cocaeta but I wasn’t sure, because Giulio is my friend.
 For months I preferred not to publish anything.
 But now I made up my mind.
 Not because he’s my friend.
 But because I think he really deserves more recognition.
-Plus Cocaeta is an affordable place where to eat something in Venice, so I thought it would have been useful to my readers.
+Plus Cocaeta is an affordable place where to eat in Venice, so I thought it would have been useful to my readers.
 I had another qualm: crepes are not Italian.
 That’s undeniable.
 But

 - The style is Italian